pyHi-M/traceratops/docs/source/contribute/CONTRIBUTING.md

 ## Branches

 - `main` is the official branch for users, must be **always stable**.
-- `dev` is the official branch for developpers, must be stable.
+- `dev` is the official branch for developers, must be stable.
 It's a temporary state for the code, waiting to test in real large dataset before sending code on `main`.
 - `<type>/<short_task_name>` is the template of the temporary branch for any development. `<type>` can be:
     - `feat` for development of a new feature
     - `fix` for bug fix
     - `doc` for documentation update
     - `test` for adding missing tests
-    - `chore` for any technical task that has no impact on the code's functionality (to keep the project clear and organized) Can be dependancy update, bash script to make some build shortcut, files for continuous integration, ...
+    - `chore` for any technical task that has no impact on the code's functionality (to keep the project clear and organized) Can be dependency update, bash script to make some build shortcut, files for continuous integration, ...

 ## Workflow